stopachka/pg-essays/book/gen/html_cache/055_whyyctransformed.md

 The real reason we started Y Combinator is one probably only a [hacker](gba.html) would understand.
 We did it because it seems such a great hack.
 There are thousands of smart people who could start companies and don't, and with a relatively small amount of force applied at just the right place, we can spring on the world a stream of new startups that might otherwise not have existed.

-In a way this is virtuous, because I think startups are a good thing.
-But really what motivates us is the completely amoral desire that would motivate any hacker who looked at some complex device and realized that with a tiny tweak he could make it run more efficiently.
-In this case, the device is the world's economy, which fortunately happens to be open source.